Move Forward Guide

 If you notice any signs and symptoms of infection, or something doesn’t seem correct with your mouth and jaw, calling the office can avoid progression of any problems.

 Real Life Experiences

-About 2 weeks following an oral procedure to remove your wisdom teeth, you begin to notice an increase in pain and pressure in front of your ear.
-You assume that it's related to the fact that your mouth was held open for a prolonged period of time during the procedure, so you decide to wait a week.
-As time passes, however, the pain worsens.
-You develop a low-grade fever, and you're constantly tired—it's just not like you.
+About 2 weeks following an oral procedure to remove her wisdom teeth, Dana begins to notice an increase in jaw stiffness, with pain and pressure in front of her ear.
+She assumes that it is related to the fact that her mouth was held open for a prolonged period of time during the procedure.
+As time passes, however, her pain worsens.
+Dana develops a low-grade fever and fatigue.
+Concerned, she calls her oral surgeon.

 This story was based on a real-life case.
 Your case may be different.
 Your physical therapist will tailor a treatment program to your specific case.

 What Kind of Physical Therapist Do I Need?